LastRevenge937/Chimera/README.md

 # Chimera

+**QUICK WARNING, you will see Химера in the code, Химера means Chimera in Russian**

 Chimera is an educational simulation library for learning cybersecurity, networking, and system security through fake environments with purposeful vulnerabilities.
 Everything in Chimera is simulated:
 * fake networks